elsbrock/guix-base/README.md

 # (Unofficial) Guix Base Docker Image

-**An  *unofficial* Docker image with GNU Guix installed**
+**An  *unofficial* Docker image with a ready-to-use GNU Guix installation**

-This Docker image provides a non-root GNU Guix installation that can be used to execute arbitrary (but probably not all) `guix` commands.
+This Docker image provides a non-root GNU Guix installation that can be used to execute arbitrary (but probably not all) `guix` commands (see limitations).

 The original motivation for this image was to identify a way to build reproducible Docker images.
 If you think it through, building reproducible images is kind of hard, because only few package maintainers publish Docker images, much less reproducible ones – instead, you typically use a general purpose Docker base image (such as `debian`) to install a binary or compile your package from source.
 This leads to a lot of externalities introduced and typically means that no exact image reproduction can be built locally.